Researcher of the Year Awards

 Category four — Research Ally Prizes

-These prizes will be awarded to mentors, supervisors, Research Officers, and support staff in the Irish higher education system who have played a vital role in supporting the academic research community across all career-levels.
-Postgraduate students, postdoctoral fellows, and academic staff are welcome to nominate the mentors, supervisors, Research Officers and support staff who have helped them in their research and careers.
-Nominators do not need to be based in academia at the time of their nomination.
+These prizes will be awarded to mentors, supervisors, Research Officers, and technical support staff in the Irish higher education system who have played a vital role in supporting the academic research community across all career-levels.
+Postgraduate students, postdoctoral fellows, and academic staff are welcome to nominate the mentors, supervisors, research officers and technical support staff who have helped them in their research and careers.
+Nominators do not need to be based in academia at the time of their nomination and do not need to have been previously funded by the IRC.

-Category 1 – 3 awardees will be presented with a commemorative plaque in late 2021.
-Category 4 awardees will receive an official certificate of commendation in late 2021.
-Due to social distancing measures related to COVID-19, the announcement will be made online through the IRC’s social media channels.
+Category 1 – 3 awardees will be presented with a commemorative plaque in late 2022.
+Category 4 awardees will receive an official certificate of commendation in late 2022.
 The winners will also be profiled through an extensive media and online communications campaign.

 Nomination forms and Guidance with further information about the nomination process are available for download from this page.